brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 # Implementing Unredaction function

 This feature is by far the most requested amongst my colleagues.
-The original data is lost once you have redacted it and finding back out what was the original data in the log file manually is a very tedious process.
+In current design, the original data is lost once you have redacted it and finding back out what was the original data in the log file manually is a very tedious process.

 First design consideration to remedy this is to hash and salt the original sensitive data and store them as a `key:value` pair in hashtable(hashmap) format.